ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 - When you click on |create_new_exam| you are presented with the *Create Exam* view.
 Here you can set the basic information such as ``title``, ``examiner`` etc. The :ref:`timeline of the exam <timeline>` is defined by the dates: ``visible from``, ``start of working time``, ``end of working time``, ``release date of results``, ``begin of student review``, ``end of student review``.
 - The first three dates are mandatory when you create an exam.
 The rest can be set when required.
 - The ``grace period`` defines the amount of time the students have at their disposal to hand in their exam after the ``working time`` is over.
 This is set to 3 minutes by default.
-- _`Before the exams assessment` you can choose the ``Number of correction rounds in exam``.
-If you want two tutors to assess a student's exam subsequently, set the number two here.
+- _`Before the exam's assessment` you can choose the ``Number of correction rounds in exam``.
+If you want two tutors to assess a student's exam subsequently, set the number to two here.
 This enables the :ref:`second correction <second_correction_explanation>`.
 - You can also define the ``number of exercises`` in the exam.
 You can leave this out initially, however it must be set before you can generate the :ref:`student exams <student_exams>`.
 For more information, see `1.3 Exercise Groups`_.
 - Artemis will randomize the order of the exercises for each student if you activate ``randomize order of exercise groups``.
 - Finally, you can fill out the exam ``start text`` and ``end text``.
 Artemis will present these texts to the students during the :ref:`exam conduction <exam_conduction>`, at the *Start-* and *End* page respectively.